Court-martial of Terry Lakin: Trial

-On December 14, 2010, the first day of Lakin's court-martial at Fort George G. Meade, Lakin pleaded guilty to four counts of disobeying orders (with one being dismissed as redundant at the request of his counsel), and pleaded not guilty to missing movement, considered the gravest of his charges.
-Judge Lind accepted Lakin's guilty pleas and convicted him duly; the court-martial continued on the second charge.
-As to missing movement, Puckett argued that Lakin's orders did not specifically require the surgeon to fly, and that he could have opted to "choose an alternate method of travel." jurors were asked about their awareness of the "birther movement".
+On 14 December 2010, the first day of Lakin's court-martial at Fort Meade, Lakin pleaded guilty to four counts of disobeying orders (with one being dismissed as redundant at the request of his counsel), and pleaded not guilty to missing movement, considered the gravest of his charges.
+Judge Lind accepted Lakin's guilty pleas and convicted him duly.
+The court-martial continued on the second charge.
+As to missing movement, Puckett argued that Lakin's orders did not specifically require the surgeon to fly, and that he could have opted to "choose an alternate method of travel."
+Jurors were asked about their awareness of the "birther movement".

-Facing up to 3.5 years in military prison and dismissal from the Army, on December 15 Lakin changed tack and stated that he was wrong to question the president's qualifications through his military service.
+Facing up to 3.5 years in military prison and dismissal from the Army, on 15 December, Lakin changed tack and stated that he was wrong to question the president's qualifications through his military service.
 He requested that the jury allow him to continue his career in the military ("I don't want it to end this way, I want to continue to serve"), and that he would now undertake his deployment if he could, even with his concerns about the president unaddressed.
 The defense brought witnesses before the court to testify on Lakin's behalf, describing the accused as a "compassionate physician" who always volunteered to help when needed.
 The prosecution introduced the officer that was deployed in Lakin's stead, who testified alongside his wife about how the last-minute deployment affected their lives.

-Lakin was found guilty of all charges on December 16.
+Lakin was found guilty of all charges on 16 December.
 After five hours of deliberation, the jury sentenced him to six months in a military prison, forfeiture of all pay and allowances, and dismissal from the Army (the officer equivalent to a dishonorable discharge).
 The sentence was approved by Major General Karl Horst.
 Lakin would begin his sentence immediately, though an automatic appeal would go before the United States Army Court of Criminal Appeals.